Maps

 // Second map, with short labelsconst m2 = beginCell() .storeUint(0, 1) // short label .storeUint(0b111111110, 9) // key length .storeUint(1, 8) // key .storeBit(true) // value .endCell();

-There, both maps are formed manually and both contain the same key-value pair.
-If you were to send both of those maps in a message to the Tact contract, and then compare them with .deepEquals()
+Here, both maps are formed manually and both contain the same key-value pair.
+If you were to send both of these maps in a message to a Tact contract and then compare them with .deepEquals()

 , the former would produce true